gocomet/target.js/README.md

 # Target.js!

->(Target.js is in active development -- expect a lot of bugs, a lot of changes, and a lot of features to come!)
+>(Target.js is in active development -- expect changes and features to come!)

 Target.js doesn't do much.
 But what it does, it does well.
 It adds functionality to your DOM elements using data-attributes.
 It lets you: